devmwang/Track-GO/README.md

 ## User Stories

 - As a user, I want to be able to create new rosters.
-- As a user, I want to be able to add new players.
+- As a user, I want to be able to create new players.
 - As a user, I want to be able to add a player to a roster.
 - As a user, I want to be able to add data from a match to a roster.
+- As a user, I want to be able to add match data to a player for a specific match.
 - As a user, I want to be able to select a roster and view overall stats for that roster.